The Last User

 One of 50 iterations of an iridescent arthropod checking the eggs.

 On writing prompts: Asking an AI to do anything is like negotiating with a Djinn.
-It will do its best to grant your wish (prompt), but you have to be very careful.
-If you ask a Djinn to make you live forever, you had better be more specific, “as a young, healthy, wealthy woman of 27 in New York” or you’ll be stuck in a creaky, 68-year old body in the desert for all eternity.
-Even if you provide very precise instructions, AI can't know what you really want.
+It will do its best to grant your wish (prompt), but you have to be very careful about your instructions.
+If you ask one of the Djinn to make you live forever, you had better be more specific.
+For example, you might say, “. . .as a healthy and wealthy woman, 27 years old, living in New York” or you may be stuck in a creaky, 68-year old body in the Sahara desert for all eternity.
+Even if you provide very precise instructions, the AI still can't know what you really want.

 For example, some AI image-generators may not understand similes.
 If your prompt states “skin like a fish,” and you get unexpected results—such as fishes everywhere—try prompting, “skin with small silver scales.”
 To create original mermaids, instead of Disney's Little Mermaid, I described each major body part, chose the best of dozens of results, and with each iteration I adjusted the description further as the AI and I both learned what results I would accept or reject, and what prompt phrases worked best.